PieterjanVerhelst/eel-meta-analysis/README.md

 7. `smooth_eel_tracks.R`: Smooths duplicates and calculates residencies per eel per station.
 Therefore, it calls the following two functions:
 	+ 7a. `get_nearest_stations.R`: general function to extract the smoothed track for one eel (via its `transmitter ID`)
 	+ 7b. `get_timeline.R`: function to get the stations which are near a given station (where near means that the distance is smaller than a certain given limit, e.g. detection range).
-		- --> Generate residency datasets and store them in `/interim/residencies`
+		- --> Generate residency datasets per project and store them in `/interim/residencies`
 8. `calculate_speed.R`: Calculate migration speeds between consecutive detection stations